ppicas/custom-typeface/README.md

 }
 ```

-Now all the templates inflated in the context of this {@code Activity} will apply a
+Now all the templates inflated in the context of this `Activity` will apply a
-custom {@code Typeface} if it's defined in the XML.
+custom `Typeface` if it's defined in the XML.
 Check following the layout file.

 ```xml
 <LinearLayout